CtrlShiftGo/congenial-octo-friend/readme.md

 # Congenial Octo Friend
-A simple logging program written in Haskell for the purpose of preparing for my comparative programming midterm and also to help me remember when and where I met my friends.
+A simple logging program written in Rust for the purpose of learning a little about the language and also to help me remember when and where I met my friends.

 ## Options
 * Add `--add`